Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

    2. Cut softened butter into small, equally-sized cubes.
    3. Once pan has heated up, add butter.
    4. Continuously stir with silicone spatula until cubes have melted.
-   5. Listen for when the crackling subsides and foam starts to clear - milk solids (brown bits) will start collecting on the bottom of the pan.
+   5. Listen for when the crackling subsides and foam starts to clear - milk solids (brown bits) will start forming on the bottom of the pan.
    6. Lower heat.
    7. Add milk powder and toast for 10s-20s until golden.
+Continuously stir with silicone spatula.
-4. Immediately take off heat and pour browned butter including milk solids into heat-proof bowl with sugar.
+4. Immediately take off heat and pour browned butter including milk solids into the heat-proof bowl with sugar.
-5. Chill bowl in ice bath or fridge for 15-20mins until solid but still soft to touch.
+5. Chill the bowl in ice bath or fridge for 15-20mins until solid but still soft to touch.
 6. While waiting, sift flour, baking soda and salt into a mixing bowl.
 Set aside.
 7. Whisk brown butter and sugar on medium until combined ~1 min.
 8. Add vanilla and eggs.